raynamharris/LTCC-BIO103/index.md

 1. Basophils

-Which cell is necessary in order to allow B-lymphoytes to differentiate into plasma cells and memory B-cells?
+Which cell is necessary to allow B-lymphocytes to differentiate into plasma cells and memory B-cells?

 1. Cytotoxic T-cells
 1. Helper T-cells